mydatastory/clinics/_bird/README.md

 Big Bird, StatCat, and DataDog develop a data plan and we see them in the forest collecting data.
 StatCat has a bit of an edge in this situation as the local community does not have access to much technology.

-Note: Big Bird (we can't use this name as its trade-marked by Sesame Street) is patterned after [La Caponata](https://es.wikipedia.org/wiki/La_Gallina_Caponata), the Spanish equivalent of Big Bird in their version of Sesame Street.
+Note: Big Bird (we can't use this name as it's a Sesame Street character) is patterned after [La Caponata](https://es.wikipedia.org/wiki/La_Gallina_Caponata), the Spanish equivalent of Big Bird in their version of Sesame Street.